SohrabSamimi/Physics-Informed-Neural-Networks-example/README.md

 We first train a baseline Neural Network to learn the Cosine function.

-The Train Loss is around 4e-5 and the Test Loss is around 0.04 after 2000 epochs.

 We see here under a very good performance on the train set but not on the test set:

 ![Baseline_NN_cosine](https://github.com/SohrabSamimi/Physics-Informed-Neural-Networks-example/assets/58103877/8e6d8f5b-0f7d-417c-9f96-f455f8145983)